Seagate/seagate-exos-x-csi/docs/troubleshooting.md

 It's a known fact that when `multipathd` segfaults, it can produce wrong mappings of device paths.
 When such a multipathed device is mounted, it can result in a corruption of the filesystem.
 Some checks were added to ensure that the different paths are consistent and lead to the same volume in the appliance.

 If you still get this issue, please check that the candidate for the package `multipath-tools` on your host is on the same version as in the container.
-You can do so by running `apt-cache policy multipath-tools` on your host as well as in the container `multipathd` from one of the pod `seagate-csi-node-server-xxxxx`.
+You can do so by running `apt-cache policy multipath-tools` on your host as well as in the container `multipathd` from one of the pod `seagate-exos-x-csi-node-server-xxxxx`.

 ## When expanding a volume, I get the error "missing API credentials"